-Nearly half of Florida's high schools are getting an A grade for the 2012-13 school year.
+TALLAHASSEE, Fla.
+(AP) -- Nearly half of Florida's high schools received an A grade for the 2011-12 school year.

-The state grades its high schools based on student performance on tests, as well as graduation rates and other factors.
+The states grades its high schools based on student performance on the Florida Comprehensive Assessment Test as well as indicators of college readiness and participation in advanced classes.

 Viewers with disabilities can get assistance accessing this station's FCC Public Inspection File by contacting the station with the information listed below.
 Questions or concerns relating to the accessibility of the FCC's online public file system should be directed to the FCC at 888-225-5322, 888-835-5322 (TTY), or email@example.com.